trainingmode/ShaderFold/README.md

 The [shader.material](defold://open?path=/shaders/shader.material) defines constants used by the shader.
 Texture Samplers defined within the Material will automatically appear in the Model's properties.

+- Set additional shader parameters as Fragment Constants.

 ### *Model*

-The shader renders onto the `shader_model` Model Component within the `ShaderFold` GameObject in the [main.collection](defold://open?path=/main/main.collection).
+The shader renders onto the `shader_model` Model Component within the `ShaderFold` GameObject in [main.collection](defold://open?path=/main/main.collection).

+- Set `iChannel0` as the texture to render onto the model.

 ### *Script*

-Updates to shader constants are pushed from the [fold.script](main/fold.script) Script Component within the `ShaderFold` GameObject in the [main.collection](defold://open?path=/main/main.collection).
+Updates to Fragment Constants are pushed from the [fold.script](main/fold.script) Script Component within the `ShaderFold` GameObject in [main.collection](defold://open?path=/main/main.collection).

 1. Set the `Mesh Size` as the size, in pixels, of the `shader_model` mesh.
 The default mesh is the built-in 2x2 quad.